shorebirdtech/twutter/README.md

 - Sessions on the server are fake (and not persisted).
 - Possible to create duplicate users.
 - Timezones are not handled properly (server time should be utc and authoratative).
+- Can't run more than one shorebird app on your machine at once (due to port conflicts).

 ## Questions?
 - Can we delete the backend directory?